What each World Cup 2022 team needs to qualify for knockout stages

 Final standings

 England progressed as group winners after cruising past Wales in their final game.
-Their 3-0 win saw the Welsh finish bottom, while the USA made it through as runners-up after squeezing past Iran in their crunch decider.
+Their 3-0 win means Wales finished bottom, while the USA made it through as runners-up after squeezing past Iran in their crunch decider.

 In Group C